-Head to the Czech capital this August for spectacular concerts with a castle backdrop and thrilling performances held under the stars.
+Head to the Czech capital for spectacular concerts with a castle backdrop and thrilling performances held under the stars.
 Or wine and dine in a pretty villa garden or on the Vltava riverbank

 Prague’s summer is notoriously fickle.
 Breezy days that are perfect for wandering under the Gothic spires alternate with the baking sun that Czechs call ‘tropical’ – plus the odd booming shower that sends everyone running for the nearest doorway.

 Preparation for a concert in the Spanish Hall at Prague Castle

 One comforting constant, not just for the summer but surviving seemingly unchanged for centuries, is the passion for ancient music – and the ritual surrounding it.
 The Collegium Marianum stands out from the Czech capital’s dozens of string ensembles, with its virtuoso handling of historic arias rendered on period instruments, and its venues, which make the most of the city’s stunning 17th- and 18th-century architecture.
 In summer, players take to Prague Castle’s fabulously ornate Spanish Hall for an event to remember.